Cash Small Bills

 • Work gloves

-I hope that most people have some food, some water, batteries for 72 hours minimum.
-I hope that we all have at least two weeks worth of those same items.
-Let’s all look around our homes and ask ourselves “could I survive for 72 hours, one week, maybe even two weeks with the cash, food, and water in the house starting today”?
-Is my gas tank empty, quarter full, half full or do I have a full tank today in case I need to evacuate?
+I hope most people have food, water, and batteries for at least 72 hours.
+I hope we all have at least two weeks’ worth of those items.
+Let’s all look around our homes and ask ourselves, “Could I survive for 72 hours, one week, maybe even two weeks with the cash, food, and water in the house starting today?”
+Is my gas tank empty, quarter full, or half full, or do I have a full tank today in case I need to evacuate?
+May God Bless this world, Linda

 Vehicle Emergency Kit